-- Have a plan to get rid of you garbage BEFORE your cleanup.
+- Have a plan to get rid of your garbage BEFORE your cleanup.
 Be sure you have the appropriate help with vehicles.
-Many times, local businesses will donate use of their dumpster if you ask!
-It’s a good idea to lookup local recycling centers, and note what items may cost money to drop off BEFORE your cleanup!
-Tires are a common item that will cost!
+Many times, local businesses will donate the use of their dumpsters if you ask!
+It’s a good idea to look up local recycling centers, and note which items may cost to drop off BEFORE your cleanup!
+Tires are a common item that will have a charge!
 Check out Bridgestone’s Tire4ward Program!

-Larger Cleanups: The majority of cleanups will be facilitated by locally-based site coordinators, who armed with LL&W’s guidance and assistance will help recruit volunteers, locate boats & drivers for transporting volunteers, solicit donations for supplies, identify disposal facilities, and more.
+Larger Cleanups: The majority of cleanups will be facilitated by locally-based site coordinators who, armed with LL&W’s guidance and assistance, will help recruit volunteers, locate boats and drivers for transporting volunteers, solicit donations for supplies, identify disposal facilities and more.
 Communities and local site coordinators choose the date that works best for their town.